skarthikeyan96/hashnode-blog-post/cl7531xct022wssnv91cf7o9b.md

 # Level 1 - High School

-In my high school, I used to memorize computer programs for my exams.
+In high school, I used to memorize computer programs for my exams.
 I was never interested in computer science 😩.
 After finishing high school , I did not know what path to choose.
 My brother suggested me to choose computer science engineering.
 I was actually scared at first but I went for it finally.

 ![https://media.giphy.com/media/qI9irUlmtuzuJzyjdf/giphy.gif](https://media.giphy.com/media/qI9irUlmtuzuJzyjdf/giphy.gif)